Intangible-pg18/Jobvago/README.md

 This component kicks off the entire process.

-*   **Implementation:** A Python Azure Function with a **Timer Trigger**.
+*   **Implementation:** A **scheduled Azure Container App Job** that runs a Docker container on a CRON schedule.
-*   **Design Decision:** Why a Timer Trigger Function?
-    *   **Serverless & Cost-Effective:** A dedicated VM to run a CRON job would be expensive and wasteful.
-An Azure Function with a Timer Trigger costs nothing when idle and only incurs costs for the few minutes the scraper is actually running.
-    *   **Reliability:** It's a fully managed service with guaranteed execution, unlike a CRON job on a personal machine that could be turned off.
-*   **Configuration:** The schedule is defined by a CRON expression (`0 0 */6 * * *`), meaning "at minute 0 of every 6th hour".
-This is easily configurable without changing code.
+*   **Design Decision: The Evolution from Azure Functions to Container Apps**
+    *   **Initial Choice:** We began with a Python Azure Function on a Timer Trigger.
+This is ideal for simple, lightweight scheduled tasks due to its serverless nature and low cost.
+    *   **The Problem:** The scraping engine requires Playwright and a full browser engine (Chromium), which are large, complex dependencies.
+The standard Azure Functions environment, especially on the Consumption plan, has limitations on package size and startup time.
+This resulted in repeated deployment and runtime failures—the environment was too constrained for our specific needs.
+    *   **The Solution:** We migrated to Azure Container Apps.
+This approach allows us to define the *exact* runtime environment using a `Dockerfile`.
+We build an image that includes Python, all `pip` packages, **and the Playwright browser dependencies**.
+The Container App Job simply runs this pre-built, guaranteed-to-work container.
+    *   **The Benefit:** This gives us the best of both worlds: the complete environmental control of a dedicated server, but with the cost-effective, serverless model of paying only for the time the job is running.
+It is the modern, robust solution for running containerized, scheduled tasks in Azure.

-### 2. The Scraper Engine (`src/` in scheduler)
+### 2. The Scraper Engine (`run_scraper.py`)

-This is the core data collection engine.
+This is the core data collection engine running inside the container.

 *   **Design Decision:** Why Playwright over Scrapy?
     *   **Trade-off:** Scrapy is incredibly fast for crawling simple, static HTML.
 However, modern websites (like Naukri.com) are dynamic web applications that heavily rely on JavaScript to load content.
     *   **Choice:** Playwright was chosen because it automates a real browser engine (Chromium).
 This allows it to handle complex JavaScript, deal with pop-ups, and interact with the page like a real user, making it far more robust and capable for the modern web, at the cost of being slightly slower than a pure HTTP-based crawler.
 *   **Design Decision:** The **Strategy & Factory Patterns**.
-    *   Initially, the `run.py` script was hardcoded for Internshala.
+    *   Initially, the main script was hardcoded for one site.
 This was brittle.
     *   We refactored this by defining a `ScraperStrategy` abstract base class (the "contract").
 Each scraper (`InternshalaScraper`) is a concrete implementation of this strategy.
     *   A `scraper_factory` function was created to dynamically load and instantiate the correct scraper based on a configuration file.
 This makes the system **extensible**.
 To add a new site, we simply create a new scraper class and update the config; the orchestrator code doesn't change.
 *   **Design Decision:** Self-Sufficient Scrapers (The `discover_jobs` Refactor).